-Will the champion of the digital revolution be man or robot?
+Will the champion of the digital revolution be a man or a robot?
 We are witnessing a clash between two clear sides: the machine and the human brain.
-On the one hand, artificial intelligence has become the symbol for innovation, progress and development, on the other hand there is the need to preserve human intelligence, relationships between people and their humanity.
-Hence the question about the collaboration between human resources and artificial intelligence.
+On the one hand, artificial intelligence has become the symbol of innovation, progress and development; on the other hand, there is the need to preserve human intelligence relationships between people and their humanity.
+Hence, the question about the collaboration between human resources and artificial intelligence.

-The impact of technology has reshaped the human being: there is need for immediacy and information in the “here and now” which then dissolves in the short term.
-If, in the past it was wonder and curiosity that fed the thirst for knowledge, today we aim more to train and to keep up to date at a professional level, because we are convinced that progress has developed intelligent systems that “work” for us.
+The impact of technology has reshaped the human being: there is a need for immediacy and information in the “here and now” which then dissolves in the short term.
+If in the past it was wonder and curiosity that fed the thirst for knowledge, today we aim to train and keep up to date at a professional level because we are convinced that progress has developed intelligent systems that “work” for us.

-In this sense, automation has produced two effects on the world of work which are clearly visible in the HR sector: it is appreciated by those who understand the support and benefits it can bring to the recruiter’s job, but it is also taken by others with a more sceptical attitude because they perceived it as a threat.
+In this sense, automation has produced two effects on the world of work which are visible in the HR sector: it is appreciated by those who understand the support and benefits it can bring to the recruiter’s job, but others also take it with a more sceptical attitude because they perceived it as a threat.

-The percentage of HR managers who decide to use artificial intelligence to assist in the hiring of personnel is constantly increasing.
-This means that more professionals are becoming aware of the role that an automated system can play within the recruitment process.
+The percentage of HR managers who decide to use artificial intelligence to assist in hiring personnel is constantly increasing.
+This means more professionals are becoming aware of an automated system’s role in recruitment.

-AI (artificial intelligence) technology, in fact, was not developed to replace the recruiter with its increased efficiency and accuracy, but to assist and support the recruiter in the initial search and pre-selection phase with the aim of:
+AI (artificial intelligence) technology was not developed to replace the recruiter with its increased efficiency and accuracy but to assist and support the recruiter in the initial search and pre-selection phase with the aim of:

-Artificial intelligence can be thought of as the bridge that unites recruiters and candidates, responding to the needs of both.
-Recruiters are looking for qualified candidates with a view to Talent Acquisition: hiring professionals who respond to the requests of a specific job search in progress, and for this they need to manage Time-to-Hire in an optimal way.
-Candidates want to feel valued as people and as professionals with certain skills, even in the event of negative feedback.
+Artificial intelligence can be considered the bridge that unites recruiters and candidates, responding to both needs.
+Recruiters are looking for qualified candidates with a view to Talent Acquisition: hiring professionals who respond to the requests of a specific job search in progress, and for this, they need to manage Time-to-Hire optimally.
+Candidates want to feel valued as people and as professionals with particular skills, even in the event of negative feedback.

-Consequently it is more and more common to entrust the first interaction between company and candidate to chatbots.
+Consequently, it is increasingly common to entrust the first interaction between the company and the candidate to chatbots.
 As a digital assistant of the HR team, the chatbot is a valid tool to find basic information on candidates and provide similar information on the company with a positive return in terms of Employer Branding.

-The application of artificial intelligence moves in two directions: identifying and solving problems, and self-learning.
-By exploiting Machine Learning algorithms, AI solutions, like Inda, are able to adjust and refine their actions.
+The application of artificial intelligence moves in two directions: identifying and solving problems and self-learning.
+AI solutions like Inda can adjust and refine their actions by exploiting Machine Learning algorithms.
 Some of the main advantages of applying artificial intelligence in the hiring process include:

-Despite the countless advantages demonstrated by intelligence artificial in the field of human resources, many still fear a future for fully automated and technology-dominated recruitment.
+Despite the countless advantages demonstrated by artificial intelligence in human resources, many still fear a future of fully automated and technology-dominated recruitment.

-This is conceivable only by those who have not yet grasped the huge difference that training, transversal skills, soft skills and empathy play to distinguish us from simple machines.
+This is conceivable only by those who have not yet grasped the massive difference that training, transversal skills, soft skills and empathy play to distinguish us from simple machines.

 AI technologies must be programmed by intelligent developers who do not laden them with biased considerations or algorithms based on personal judgments, affecting the validity and transparency of the system.

-AI can never replace the human decision that characterises the end of the recruitment process, but it can contribute to optimising the process, giving recruiters the opportunity to understand and anticipate the needs of candidates, and create the conditions to obtain a positive outcome for both.
+AI can never replace the human decision that characterises the end of the recruitment process, but it can contribute to optimising the process, allowing recruiters to understand and anticipate the needs of candidates and create the conditions to obtain a positive outcome for both.